binaryatrocity/discworld-tintin/README.md

 * File `src/group.tin`
 > Show the shield output inline: `sgs` (show group shields)
-> Reset the monitor and re-capture: `rgs` (reset group shields)
+> Reset the monitor and re-capture: `rgs` (reset group shields) Window appears above the ASCII map to display output at all times.

 ### Highlights/Actions/Other